Russian Spaniel: Health

 As with all long-eared spaniels, Russian Spaniels require checks to prevent ear infections.
 The breed does have an inclination to gain weight easily, which can be prevented by controlling food intake.
 The Russian Spaniel can be prone to food allergies, which are usually identified at between 1 and 5 months of age with the most common allergens being chicken and carrots.
 There are no other breed-specific health issues currently known.

 Temperament

 It is an energetic, free-spirited breed.
 Even though it is a gundog, it is also kept as a companion dog because of its easy-going nature and devotion.
 It is a cheerful, active dog and is always ready to play, responding to any form of attention with a happily wagging tail.
 Russian Spaniels are trainable, can make a good watchdog, and are amiable with children.

 The Russian spaniel swims and dives to retrieve wounded birds.
 It is used for hunting marsh, field and upland game.
-Previousely the breed was also tested for blood trailing.
+Previously the breed was also tested for blood trailing.
 Russian spaniels possess a good instinct, stamina.
 They could be used as a watchdog.
 Although it is believed that deliberate development of watchdog qualities could harm the hunting qualities of the dog.